MarioHsiao/Dow-Jones-Infrastructure/docs/Content/1GettingStarted/2UseAComponent/JavascriptUsage.md

+﻿@using DowJones.Documentation.Website.Extensions
-﻿Dow Jones Components may also be rendered using standard HTML and JavaScript directly in the browser.
+Dow Jones Components may also be rendered using standard HTML and JavaScript directly in the browser.

 There are 2 steps to add a component to your web page via the client-side API: